 Medical Receptionist Must-Have Resume Skills and Keywords

-The top three keywords employers use in Medical Receptionist job descriptions are Receptionist appearing in 32.92% of postings, Medical Office 13.17%, and Answer Phones appearing in 10.35%.
-56.44% of Medical Receptionist job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
-Clinic, Electronic Health Records and Data Entry are still quite important, but a smaller sliceof the employer Medical Receptionist job postings with their combined total of 23.83%.
-At 19.73%, Medical Records, Front Office, Medical Terminology, and HIPAA appear far less frequently, but are still a significant portion of the 10 top Medical Receptionist skills and requirements according to employers.
+The top three keywords employers use in Medical Receptionist job descriptions are Receptionist appearing in 22.64% of postings, Scheduling 16.95%, and Clinic appearing in 11.75%.
+51.34% of Medical Receptionist job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
+Customer Service, Medical Office and Electronic Health Records represent an additionally healthy share of the employer Medical Receptionist job postings with their combined total of 26.82%.
+At 21.83%, Communication Skills, Answering Phones, Medical Terminology, and Detail Oriented appear far less frequently, but are still a significant portion of the 10 top Medical Receptionist skills and requirements according to employers.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Medical Receptionist job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Medical Receptionist on their resumes.